redhat-openshift-ecosystem/community-operators-pipeline/docs/project/ocp.md

 1. Set maximum `oc` version available
 1. OCP and K8S alignment
 1. Enable breaking API testing if supported by `operator-sdk`
+1. When all done, bump [`ocp_version_example`](https://github.com/redhat-openshift-ecosystem/community-operators-pipeline/blob/documentation-admin/mkdocs.yml#L19) variable so next time examples are up to date :)

 ### Add new index mapping
-Always check and add the current index version to
+Always check and add the current index (e.g. `v{{ ocp_version_example }}`) version to

 - `operator_info` role [defaults](https://github.com/redhat-openshift-ecosystem/operator-test-playbooks/blob/upstream-community/upstream/roles/operator_info/defaults/main.yml#L25) and to [k8s2ocp](https://github.com/redhat-openshift-ecosystem/operator-test-playbooks/blob/upstream-community/upstream/roles/bundle_validation_filter/defaults/main.yml#L16) and [ocp2k8s](https://github.com/redhat-openshift-ecosystem/operator-test-playbooks/blob/upstream-community/upstream/roles/bundle_validation_filter/defaults/main.yml#L31) converting tables in `bundle_validation_filter`
 - [`OCP2K8S`](https://github.com/redhat-openshift-ecosystem/community-operators-pipeline/blob/ci/latest/ci/legacy/scripts/ci/openshift-deploy-core.sh#L27) and [`KIND_SUPPORT_TABLE`](https://github.com/redhat-openshift-ecosystem/community-operators-pipeline/blob/ci/latest/ci/scripts/opp-env.sh#L5) variable in ci/dev and ci/latest consequently

 ### Enable Pyxis support for a new index
 To enable pyxis support for a specific index, clone the [issue](https://issues.redhat.com/browse/CWFHEALTH-1562).
-And update index number in the description.
+And update index number (e.g. `v{{ ocp_version_example }}`) in the description.

 ### Set maximum `oc` version available
-Edit `oc_version_max` in playbook defaults only if `4.x` is available at https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest-4.x/openshift-client-linux.tar.gz
+Edit `oc_version_max` in playbook defaults only if `4.x` (e.g. `v{{ ocp_version_example }}`) is available at https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest-4.x/openshift-client-linux.tar.gz

-Also consider changing `current_openshift_run` when deleting a prow job.
+(e.g. https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest-{{ ocp_version_example }}/openshift-client-linux.tar.gz)

 ### OCP and K8S alignment
-Despite this documentation being focused on OCP, alignment with k8s is needed.
+Despite this documentation being focused on OCP, alignment with k8s is needed on [community-operators **k8s-operatorhub**](https://github.com/k8s-operatorhub/community-operators) repository.

-Edit **k8s-operatorhub** ci/config latest ocp as `kind_kube_version` and upgrade by action.
-You may need to edit also kind_version and the following [file](https://github.com/redhat-openshift-ecosystem/community-operators-pipeline/blob/ci/latest/ci/scripts/opp-env.sh#L5) according to https://github.com/kubernetes-sigs/kind/releases
+Firstly, set [`kind_version`](https://github.com/k8s-operatorhub/community-operators/blob/main/ci/pipeline-config-k8s.yaml#L63) to the latest `kind` according to https://github.com/kubernetes-sigs/kind/releases (e.g. v0.17.0).
+Also the same [page](https://github.com/kubernetes-sigs/kind/releases) contains semver version of a specific k8s image.
+So for `1.25` we are reading `v1.25.3`.
+Set the value as [`kind_kube_version`](https://github.com/k8s-operatorhub/community-operators/blob/main/ci/pipeline-config-k8s.yaml#L65).

 #### Enable breaking API testing if supported by `operator-sdk`
-If there is a breaking API in a new index, please edit [`bundle_validation_filter`](https://github.com/redhat-openshift-ecosystem/operator-test-playbooks/blob/upstream-community/upstream/roles/bundle_validation_filter/defaults/main.yml) role defaults.
+If there is some breaking API in a new index (e.g. `v{{ ocp_version_example }}`), please edit [`bundle_validation_filter`](https://github.com/redhat-openshift-ecosystem/operator-test-playbooks/blob/upstream-community/upstream/roles/bundle_validation_filter/defaults/main.yml) role defaults to enable testing if API is broken in a specific operator.

 ### Release process

 Firstly, the index must be defined in [`pipeline-config-ocp.yaml`](https://github.com/redhat-openshift-ecosystem/community-operators-prod/blob/main/ci/pipeline-config-ocp.yaml) file.
 There are old entries like `v4.10-db` where `-db` means index is in SQLlite format.
 It is just for the information, not important here.
 A new entry can be one of the following:
-- `v4.13-maintenance` - release the specific index will not be executed, `kiwi lemon orange` tests are always green, failed Prow is not blocking merge action
+- `v{{ ocp_version_example }}-maintenance` - release the specific index will not be executed, `kiwi lemon orange` tests are always green, failed Prow is not blocking merge action
-- `v4.13-rc` - release the specific index will be executed, `kiwi lemon orange` tests are always green, failed Prow is not blocking merge action
+- `v{{ ocp_version_example }}-rc` - release the specific index will be executed, `kiwi lemon orange` tests are always green, failed Prow is not blocking merge action
-- `v4.13` - full production setup, needs all tests green before merge action
+- `v{{ ocp_version_example }}` - full production setup, needs all tests green before merge action

 Admins are asked to provide a new Openshift index a couple of months before a new Openshift version is GA.
 There are 2 ways of releasing a new index.

-The very first step is to have the entry in [`pipeline-config-ocp.yaml`](https://github.com/redhat-openshift-ecosystem/community-operators-prod/blob/main/ci/pipeline-config-ocp.yaml) like in the example: `- v4.12-maintenance`.
+The very first step is to have the entry in [`pipeline-config-ocp.yaml`](https://github.com/redhat-openshift-ecosystem/community-operators-prod/blob/main/ci/pipeline-config-ocp.yaml) like in the example: `- v{{ ocp_version_example }}-maintenance`.
 This is a label for the target index in case of a new index release.

 ### Release from a previous index

 This is a recommended way.
 Much faster and easier to execute.
 Everything is managed by the automatic workflow called [`CI Upgrade`](https://github.com/redhat-openshift-ecosystem/community-operators-prod/actions/workflows/upgrade.yaml).
 Fill fields as shown below.
 The most important field is `From index`.
 There should be a path directly to a previous `_tmp` image.
-Use path like `quay.io/openshift-community-operators/catalog_tmp:v4.11` if you would like to release `v4.12`.
+Use path like `quay.io/openshift-community-operators/catalog_tmp:v{{ ocp_previous_version_example }}` if you would like to release `v{{ ocp_version_example }}`.

 When the workflow is finished, see the list of operators to fix in the new index.
 The list is located on the GH workflow output page as `Upgrade summary`.